 Tests and procedures used to diagnose blepharitis include:

-Self-care measures, such as washing your eyes and using warm compresses, may be the only treatment necessary for most cases of blepharitis.
-If that is not enough, your doctor may suggest prescription treatments, including:
+Self-care measures, such as washing your eyes and using warm compresses, might be all that's needed for most cases of blepharitis.
+If self-care measures aren't enough, your doctor might suggest prescription treatments, including:

 - Medications to control inflammation.
-Steroid eyedrops or ointments may help control inflammation.
-Your doctor may prescribe both antibiotic and anti-inflammatory drugs.
+Steroid eyedrops or ointments are used for this, generally only for people who don't respond to other therapies.
+Your doctor might prescribe both antibiotic and anti-inflammatory drugs.

 - Medications that affect the immune system.
-Topical cyclosporine (Restasis) is a calcineurin inhibitor that has been shown to offer relief of some signs and symptoms of blepharitis.
+Topical cyclosporine (Restasis) has been shown to offer relief of some signs and symptoms of blepharitis.

 - Treatments for underlying conditions.
-Blepharitis caused by seborrheic dermatitis, rosacea or other diseases may be controlled by treating the underlying disease.
+Blepharitis caused by seborrheic dermatitis, rosacea or other diseases might be controlled by treating the underlying disease.

 Blepharitis rarely disappears completely.
 Even with successful treatment, the condition frequently is chronic and requires daily attention with eyelid scrubs.
 If you don't respond to treatment, or if you've also lost eyelashes or only one eye is affected, the condition could be caused by a localized eyelid cancer.